8 Eco-Dive Resorts in the Philippines: Sustainable Scuba Vacation

 Camiguin Volcan Beach Eco Retreat & Dive Resort, Camiguin

-This sustainable Philippines dive resort features a variety of eco-friendly accommodations, from beachfront villas to cosy cottages.
-Each comes with its own private terrace overlooking the sea.
+Constructed by local craftsmen using locally-sourced materials, this Philippines eco-resort blends effortlessly into its natural surroundings.
+It features a variety of sustainable accommodations, from beachfront villas to cosy cottages, each with a private terrace overlooking the sea.

 Planning a sustainable scuba vacation in the Philippines